helshowk/ecfs-timeline/README.md

 # ecfs-timeline
+Timeline for JSON data built over [ecfs.link](http://ecfs.link).
+Uses dviz-tools wrapper and Knight Labs TimelineJS3.

 ## Deploy
-Timeline for JSON data built over [ecfs.link](http://ecfs.link) and using dviz-tools Deployment is simple, just clone the repo and serve locally.
-For now the only data is from docket 12-375 but this will change into a search soon hopefully.
+Deployment is simple, just clone the repo and serve locally.
+For now the only data is from docket 12-375 but this will change into a search.

 ## License
 MIT